vsch/gcode-navigator/README.md

 Consistency of extruded plastic has a drastic effect on quality of printed results.
 Currently, extrusion control uses linear velocity model and adjusts the extrusion speed accordingly.
-The real movement of the nozzle is does not follow this linear velocity model and causes irregular filament deposition unless acceleration is reduced to levels where the linear model is sufficiently accurate.
+The real movement of the nozzle does not follow this linear velocity model and causes irregular filament deposition unless acceleration is reduced to levels where the linear model is sufficiently accurate.

-The extruder feed rate should be adjusted to reflect the real nozzle velocity and extrusion behavior to result in filament deposition that approaches "ideal model".
+The extruder feed rate should be adjusted to reflect the real nozzle velocity and extruded plastic behavior to result in filament deposition that approaches "ideal model".
 The improvement in print quality would be significant.

 Special consideration should be given to modeling retraction and un-retraction.
-Extruder behavior will vary greatly between direct and boden configurations and also between boden configurations depending on the length of the tube and filament type.
+Extruder behavior will vary greatly between direct or boden configurations and also between boden configurations depending on the length of the tube and filament type.

-Retraction calibration should be able to determine if there is a delay between stopping extrusion of plastic from the nozzle and the time retraction of the filament is started in the extruder.
+Retraction calibration should be able to determine the delay between the time retraction of the filament is started in the extruder and stopping extrusion of plastic from the nozzle.
 This delay should be used to start the retraction operation in advance of where extruded filament retraction is needed.
-Slicers have a "coast distance" setting which does not address this delay and without assisted calibration is impossible to determine.
+Slicer "coast distance" setting does not address this delay and without a proper 3D calibration model trying to optimize this setting "blindly" is practically impossible.

 Calibration procedures for retraction should allow to **visually** select the transition form insufficient retraction to optimum to excess retraction.
 This calibration should be performed